webdriverio/webdriverio/packages/wdio-logger/README.md

 > A helper utility for logging of WebdriverIO packages

 This package is used across all WebdriverIO packages to log information using the [`loglevel`](https://www.npmjs.com/package/loglevel) package.
-In can also be used for any other arbitrary Node.js project.
+It can also be used for any other arbitrary Node.js project.

 ## Install